MasterShifuCsgo/CSSAT/README.md

 Once it is finished, you can run the demo frontend with: npm run dev

-And run demo backend with: ./Backend/CSSASiteBackend/manage.py runserver
+And run demo backend with: python ./Backend/CSSASiteBackend/manage.py runserver

 Then simply enter 'localhost:5173' in your browser of choice